Frank-Proulx/w13_animal_shelter/README.md

 ## Description

 _This project was created to show proficiency in Rails with Active Record for creating APIs.
 The application is for an API that allows users to retrieve information about animals in a shelter including name, species, age, breed and sex.
 The user can add/remove/edit animals in the database.
+The user can get all animals with a standard get or if they'd like can add a page parameter to get paginated results.
 This API has CORS enabled for all origins and all resources.
-The user can search for a random animal by adding /random to the end of a normal /animals get call (see below for specific route)._
+The user can search for a random animal by adding /random to the end of a normal /animals get call.
+The user can also search by breed, this was achieved with a scope and this search is case insensitive.
+All routes mentioned here detailed in the graph below._

 ## System Requirements